Now You Can Make The Best Homemade Bread Simply and Easily with The Dome Dough Maker

 These two loaves of bread were made with the same recipe in the same place with the same proofing steps for the same proofing time.
 The bread on the bottom was kneaded by hand for ten minutes.
 The bread on the top was kneaded for one minute with the dome.
 The dome-kneaded loaf rose higher and produced a more open crumb with less work, less time and less cleanup.

 The dome has the perfect domed shape for stretching and aligning gluten because it pushes and drags a wide swath of dough at a time, giving it a good stretch radially, in all directions.
 You work in a bowl and smear the dough and turn the bowl and smear again.
 It’s so effective that you only have to work the dough a little to thoroughly stretch the gluten into an elastic and extensible (strong and stretchy) network.
-You don’t have to question whether you’ve worked the dough too much or too little; just one minute or less is sufficient to create the structure that will let your bread rise well.
+You don’t have to question whether you’ve worked the dough too much or too little; just one minute or less is sufficient to create the gluten structure that will let your bread rise well.

-The dome is the hands down easiest way to make sour dough bread and other high hydration (sticky) doughs, giving them greater structure and dough strength for better shaping.
+The dome is the hands down easiest way to make basic sourdough bread and other high hydration (sticky) doughs, giving them greater structure and dough strength for better shaping.

-There are so many wonderful kinds of bread to make.
+There are so many wonderful and different kinds of easy breads to make.
 Once your dough has risen, you can shape it into your choice of a great variety of breads from around the world: traditional loaves, boules, baguettes, pizzas, bagels, pitas, braids, rolls, flat breads, coffee cakes, and more.
 These are some of the best breads to make.
 Each kind is a fun and rewarding adventure.
 Baking bread is good for the soul, a treat for the people in your life you break bread with, and a pleasurable and creative handcraft.
 The dome pretty much guarantees success with it.